fagia/gitlab-playground/docs/STEP_3.md

     - docker logout $CI_REGISTRY</b>
 </pre>

-Now, after each and every successful build of the `hello-world` project, a new tag is created in the `service-tests` project and a new pipeline runs the service tests.
+Now, after each and every successful build of the `hello-world` project, thanks to the `trigger-downstream-pipelines` job, a new tag is created in the `service-tests` project and a new pipeline will run the service tests.

+You can check the `service-tests` project's pipelines here: http://gitlab.playground.test:9980/playground/service-tests/pipelines, the pipelines runned by an upstream pipeline will be identified with the originating commit in the tag name and they will have be run by the user `ci-cd-executor`.

 ## STEP 4: [Monitor GitLab pipelines](STEP_4.md)